 People [Pirates] who soar are those who refuse to sit back, sigh and wish things would change.
 They neither complain of their lot nor passively dream of some distant ship coming in [Again — Pirates are captains of their own vessel].
 Rather, they visualize in their minds that they are not quitters; they will not allow life’s circumstances to [the infection] push them down and hold them under.” — Unknown

-They know that zombies resolve to do what’s quick & easy, but their are no shortcuts to success — so they resolve to be disclipined and do what is hard & necessary, because it works.
+They know that zombies resolve to do what’s quick & easy, but there are no shortcuts to success — so they resolve to be disciplined and do what is hard & necessary because it works.

 Nor are they afraid to sail into the unknown, because they understand — “One doesn’t discover new lands without consenting to lose sight of the shore.” — Andre Gide

 I call them zombies and pirates — you might call them something else — but regardless of how they are labeled, these types of people are real.

 In my world, Mark Twain was a pirate — “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”

 Sir Cecil Beaton was a pirate — “Be daring, be different, be impractical, be anything that will assert integrity of purpose and imaginative vision against the

 play—it—safers, the creatures of the commonplace, the slaves of the ordinary [zombies].“